 Jackson, MS – As the final ear-bleeding refrains of Paranoid came to a close at Birmingham’s Genting Arena, Christians around the world breathed a collective sigh of relief.
-After nearly a half century of turning America’s youth onto the occult, heavy drug use and sexual perversion, it finally signaled ‘The End‘ of Black Sabbath.
+After nearly a half-century of turning America’s youth onto the occult, heavy drug use, and sexual perversion, it finally signaled ‘The End‘ of Black Sabbath.

 Seventh Star Church organist and HIS (Hands in Servitude) volunteer, Eileen Ulick, will host Reclaiming the Sabbath, a weekend-long celebration of Black Sabbath’s retirement.

-“It’s time to rejoice and praise The Lord that the abomination known as Black Sabbath is finally over,” said Ulick, speaking via Skype during a HIS gathering at her home in downtown Jackson.
-“We are spiritually and symbolically reclaiming the holy Sabbath for our Lord and savior Jesus Christ,” she said.
+“It’s time to rejoice and praise the Lord that the abomination known as Black Sabbath is finally over,” said Ulick, speaking via Skype during a HIS gathering at her home in downtown Jackson.
+“We are spiritually and symbolically reclaiming the holy Sabbath for our Lord and Savior Jesus Christ,” she said.

 Black Sabbath was formed in Birmingham, England, in 1968 by guitarist Tony Iommi, bassist and main lyricist, Terence “Geezer” Butler, drummer William Ward and singer John “Ozzy” Osbourne.
 After admittedly selling their souls to Satan, the band released their self-titled debut album on Friday the 13th, 1970, to instant worldwide success.

-The song, Black Sabbath, inspired by a vision Geezer had of a cloaked figure standing over the foot of his bed, makes good use of the ominous diminished fifth, also known as ‘The Devil’s Interval‘, a musical tritone once banned by clerics in the Middle Ages for fear it would raise the devil.
+The song, Black Sabbath, inspired by a vision Geezer had of a cloaked figure standing over the foot of his bed, makes good use of the ominous diminished fifth, also known as ‘The Devil’s Interval,’ a musical tritone once banned by clerics in the Middle Ages for fear it would raise the devil.

-Guitarist Tony Iommi developed his unique playing style after voices in his head instructed him to chop off his own finger tips.
+Guitarist Tony Iommi developed his unique playing style after voices in his head instructed him to chop off his fingertips.
 The next day at the sheet metal plant, he stuck his fretting hand under a machine blade, severing two fingertips.
 Losing the tips of his fingers led Iommi to experiment with detuning and lighter gauge strings, thus creating the sound and style of heavy metal “on accident.”

 The band soon left England after playing an impromptu Black Mass for a group of Satanists at Stonehenge.